“‘It’s a New World’ will probably go round the world and is strangely symbolic of the new Garland epoch.” – Edwin Schallert, 1953

 December 20, 1942: This MGM ad from the “Showmen’s Trade Review” featured their upcoming titles, including Presenting Lily Mars.

 December 20, 1943: Meet Me In St. Louis filming continued with scenes on the “Interior Lower Floor” and “Kitchen” sets.
 Time called: 1 p.m.; dismissed: 5:35 p.m.
-These scenes shot were most likely some of those in which only the principals were needed.
-The chorus and extras needed for the “Skip To My Lou” scenes were not needed until their filming in early January 1944.
+The scenes shot were most likely some of those in which only the principals were needed.
+The chorus and extras needed for the “Skip To My Lou” scenes were not needed until the filming of that sequence in early January 1944.

 December 20, 1947: Easter Parade filming continued with scenes on the “Interior Amsterdam Theater Stage” and “Interior Amsterdam Back Stage ” sets.
 Included was the “When The Midnight Choo-Choo Leaves For Alabam'” song and dance with Fred Astaire.
 Songwriter Irving Berlin was on the set to watch.